Sometimes, kids' allergy symptoms are mild enough to handle at home. But when they become serious or happen a lot, it’s time to see a pediatrician.

 - Medicines to treat the symptoms

-Your pediatrician may also suggest that you take your child to an allergy specialist.
-An allergist may do a skin test to find out specifically what your child is allergic to.
-The doctor places a tiny amount of the allergen on your child's skin -- usually on her back or forearm -- and then pricks the skin underneath.
+Your pediatrician may also refer you to an allergy specialist.
+An allergist may do a skin test to find out what your child is allergic to.
+The doctor places a tiny amount of the allergen, such as pollen, dust mites, or specific foods, on your child's skin -- usually on their back or forearm.
+Then they prick the skin underneath.
 It's safe and fairly painless.

 If nothing happens, your child isn't allergic to that trigger.
-If she is, she’ll get a small, raised bump that itches like a mosquito bite.
+If they get a small raised bump that itches like a mosquito bite, they may be.

-If your child has food allergy symptoms, the doctor may suggest not eating certain foods for several days to see if the symptoms go away.
+If your child has food allergy symptoms, the doctor may suggest that they should not eat certain foods for several days to see if their issues go away.